-There is no copyright in a work until it has been reduced to a "material form".
-For example, there is no copyright in a poem composed in the poet's mind, but not written down or otherwise recorded.
-Any form of storage (whether visible or not) from which a work or a substantial part of the work can be reproduced is material form (s.10(1) Copyright Act).
-This means that a work stored in digital form on a floppy disk is in material form.
+There is no copyright in a work until it has been reduced to a “material form”.
+For example, there is no copyright in a poem composed in the poet’s mind, but not written down or otherwise recorded.
+Any form of storage (whether visible or not) from which a work or a substantial part of the work can be reproduced is material form (s 10(1) Copyright Act).
+This means that a work stored in digital form on a hard drive or other storage device is in material form.

 The material form of a work does not need to be permanent, but does need to be a form from which the work can be reproduced.
 For example, a court has held that a part of a PlayStation game stored in the random access memory (RAM) of the console was not in material form because it could not be reproduced from the RAM.